QuantConnect

 FX, futures, options, derivatives and cryptocurrencies.
-QuantConnect serves over 100,000 quants from 170+ countries, with customers including hedge funds and brokerages, as well as individuals such as engineers, mathematicians, scientists, quants, students, traders, and programmers.
+QuantConnect serves over 100,000 quants from over 170 countries, with customers including hedge funds and brokerages, as well as individuals such as engineers, mathematicians, scientists, quants, students, traders, and programmers.

 History

 Jared Broad founded QuantConnect in 2011.
 Broad started the company in his downtime while doing humanitarian work in Chile.
 QuantConnect became incorporated in 2013, and became open-sourced in 2015.

 QuantConnect has seen substantial user growth in recent years, going from 45,000 users in December 2017, to 55,000 users in May 2018, then to over 65,000 users in October 2018.
 About half of the company's users are in the U.S. and the other half are international.
 QuantConnect added cryptocurrency support in October 2017, integrating with Coinbase’s GDAX exchange.

-Business Model
+Business model

 QuantConnect provides market data and a cluster computer directly to engineers around the world, backtesting and building quantitative trading strategies across multiple markets, including equities, futures, options, cryptocurrencies, CFDs and FX.
 Once the team greenlights a user-generated algorithm, it is loaded into QuantConnect's Alpha Streams API and priced accordingly by the quant who developed it.

 According to Broad, about 5% of users consider their work with QuantConnect to be full-time.
 Rather, many algo traders use the platform's technology infrastructure to launch their own hedge fund startups.

 QuantConnect launched its Alpha Streams project in December 2017.
 This marketplace provides the community the freedom to license their alpha-generating insights to quantitative funds.
 Hedge funds that leverage the Alpha Streams API search for algorithms that fit their specific criteria and license them for a monthly fee.
 Quants earn 70% of these fees, which can run anywhere from $100 to $30,000.